hfeeki/ASCIIPy/README.rst

 Examples
 --------

-Here is an example of how to convert the test gif into a Unicode art image:
+Here is an example of how to convert the test gif into a Unicode art image

+(**Note**: You have to use a monospace font or the resulting image will look like garbage - you should see a capital "A" with clean edges):

 ::